Rod634/DecoratorPattern/README.md

 # DecoratorPattern
-PizzaMaker using DecotatorPattern.
+PizzaMaker using DecotatorPattern and plugins in java.
 This project was made for patterns discipline